SkylineCommunications/dataminer-docs/connector-help/connector_help/Emerson Liebert GXT3.md

 This page contains the **Conditions** table and a page button displaying a list of known conditions and their associated description.

 Conditions are in a way very similar to alarms.
 They can be active or not.
-There are however a lot more predefined conditions (equivalent to "well-known").Because of this, instead of listing all possible conditions, the table only displays currently active conditions.
+There are however a lot more predefined conditions (equivalent to "well-known").
+Because of this, instead of listing all possible conditions, the table only displays currently active conditions.

 Because it is possible that "unknown" conditions occur, depending on the firmware of the device, an extra table is added to map the alarm IDs (OIDs) to alarm descriptions.
 You can find this mapping by clicking the **Descriptions** button above the table.
 The pop-up page will show a **Condition Name Dictionary**, containing all well-known conditions and all OIDs of unknown conditions that have occurred since the element was created.
 The naming of the alarms in the Alarm Console should be the description next to the OID in the **Condition Name Dictionary**.
 (By default, for not well-known conditions, this will be the OID of the condition.)